Allied Health Assistants

 Who Allied Health Assistants are

-Depending on their qualifications, Allied Health Assistants can be Students studying Speech Pathology and Occupational Therapy as well as individuals that have completed their Certificate III and IV training in Allied Health Assistance.
+Depending on their qualifications, Allied Health Assistants can be Students studying Speech Pathology as well as individuals that have completed their Certificate III and IV training in Allied Health Assistance.
 Students that are Allied Health Assistants must have the suitable theoretical and practical credentials to understand and conduct sessions prescribed by the Allied Health Professional.

 What Allied Health Assistants do